Mercury Cougar: Chassis

-The second-generation Cougar used a revised version of the first-generation chassis, again shared with the Ford Mustang; the wheelbase was increased to 112.1 inches.
-While substantially upgraded, the rear-wheel drive chassis underpinnings remained derived from the Ford Falcon unibody architecture.
-To better accommodate big-block engines (such as the Ford 429), the Mustang/Cougar chassis was widened 3 inches; the front track was widened from 58.1 to 61.5 inches (only an inch narrower than the Panther-chassis Grand Marquis).
+The second-generation Cougar used a revised version of the first-generation chassis, again sharing the Ford Falcon unibody architecture with the Ford Mustang; the wheelbase was increased to 112.1 inches.
+To better accommodate big-block V8 engines (as the 385-series 429 V8 was replacing the FE-series 428 V8), the front track width was increased from 58.1 to 61.5 inches (only an inch narrower than the Panther-chassis Grand Marquis).

 The model line was fitted with front disc and rear drum brakes, with power-assisted brakes becoming standard in 1973.
-In another change, the 3-speed manual transmission was dropped, leaving all engines paired with a 3-speed automatic; a 4-speed manual was a rarely-specified option.
+The same year, the 3-speed manual transmission was dropped, with an automatic becoming standard; a 4-speed manual was offered as an option on 351 Cobra Jet V8s.
+All four-speed manual cars and 4-barrel 351 cars included factory dual exhaust and staggered rear shocks.

 Powertrain

-The second-generation Cougar underwent a revision of the powertrain offerings.
-For 1971, a 240 hp 351 Cleveland two-barrel V8 was the standard engine with a 351C four-barrel V8 as an option.
-The Boss 302 and Boss 429 were discontinued, with both Boss engines and the 428 Cobra Jet replaced by a 370 hp 429 Cobra Jet V8 (with or without Ram Air).
+As with the previous generation, the 1971-1973 Cougar received a standard V8 engine (in contrast to the Mustang).
+In a revision of the powertrain line, the Cougar dropped the two-barrel 351 Windsor V8, the Boss 302, and the 428 Cobra Jet V8s.
+A 351 Cleveland V8 was the standard engine in two-barrel configuration (240 hp) or as an optional four-barrel design (285 hp).
+Replacing the Boss engines and the 428 Cobra Jet V8s, a 370 hp 429 Cobra Jet (with or without Ram Air) was the highest-performance engine option.